Advertising

 Initiate and/or support activities related to Niger.

 Niger sits on some of the world's largest uranium deposits, but is one of the "Heavily Indebted Poor Countries" (HIPC).
-Its economy is based on subsistence agriculture, like crops and livestock, and the export of raw commodities.
+The country is among the world's biggest producers of uranium and has deposits of oil, coal, gold, iron, nickel, copper and phosphate that are being extracted.
+But Niger's economy is still based on subsistence agriculture, like crops and livestock, and the export of raw commodities.
+According to World Bank data, the agricultural sector accounts for about 40% of the country's gross domestic product.

 Central Bank of West African States (BCEAO)